×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Uruguay is to use online resources such as websites and classifieds.
 Websites such as Uruguay Real Estate, Uruguay Rentals, and Uruguay Property Listings are great resources for finding rental properties in Uruguay.
 Additionally, classifieds such as Craigslist Uruguay and OLX Uruguay are great for finding both rental and purchase properties.
 Additionally, it is also possible to find a place to live in Uruguay by networking with locals and expats in the country.
-Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," replied a member in Uruguay.
+Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," said one expat in Uruguay.

 What is a typical expat home or apartment like in Uruguay?

 "Expat homes and apartments in Uruguay tend to be modern and comfortable, with plenty of natural light and airy spaces.
 Many expats choose to live in the capital city of Montevideo, where they can find a variety of housing options, from high-rise apartments to single-family homes.
 Expat homes and apartments in Uruguay often come with amenities such as air conditioning, modern appliances, and access to a pool or gym.
-Expats can also find furnished apartments, which can be a great option for those who are just starting out in the country," remarked one expat in Uruguay.
+Expats can also find furnished apartments, which can be a great option for those who are just starting out in the country," said one expat in Uruguay.

 What is the average cost of housing in Uruguay?